Reflections on the pattern of Death, and what it might mean for governance

 What is complexity science?

 There’s a lot here that could be unpacked, but I’ll try to keep it simple.
 In a theoretical sense, complexity science is a network-oriented approach for seeing the complex systems in which we’re all participants: genetics, cities, communities, language, multicellular organisms, ecosystems.
-But in a more practical sense, complexity science for me involves recognizing common “winning patterns” that emerge from networks, and have been selected at different scales and contexts.
+But for me, in a more practical sense, complexity science involves recognizing generalized “winning patterns” that emerge from various networks, that have been selected within different scales and contexts.
 By “selected”, I mean that very loosely.
 It’s not an individual that selects, but rather the environment which does.
 In fact, biological evolution is one of the forces the “selects” and validates successful patterns, but it’s not necessarily the only one.
 The complex environment of language, which includes interplay of culture and phonetics, could also be said to select certain words or phrases for amplification.

 As one example, “specialization” is a pattern that has been discovered in many networks, including those of multicellular organisms and human societies.
 Could we more closely pattern human specialization after biological specialization, which has had orders of magnitude more iterations to stumble upon effective tactics?